WouafIT/Web_app/README.md

 Todo
 ---------------------
-See the project page for a list of elements in the TODO list : https://github.com/WouafIT/Web_app/projects/1
+See the project page for the TODO list : https://github.com/WouafIT/Web_app/projects/1

 Bugs
 ---------------------